 WW: What are your feelings about Finland when you were staying here?
 Did they change along the way?

-Gareth: Initially, my feelings about Finland were positive.
+Dr Gareth Rice: Initially, my feelings about Finland were positive.

 I loved many things about the country: The Finnish language, the enchanting forests and the green pea soup!